ronik999/restaurant_scraping_from_google_search/README.md

 4. To turn on the headless mode, Run 'scrape.py' file by using following command in terminal:

         python scrape.py --headless
-5. Now the headless mode is enabled.
-Run the program again and the elements are scraped and placed in scraping.csv and review.csv.
+5. Now the headless mode is enabled and the elements are scraped and placed in Record folder.

 _________________